Skip to main content

 Commands

-To provide a comment, add a folder within your gem’s lib folder with the path bridgetown/features and inside save a Ruby file with your exact gem name.
-Within that file, subclass Thor and use a registration block to notify Bridgetown how to include your command (example below).
+To provide a command using a gem, add a folder within your gem’s lib folder with the path bridgetown/features and inside save a Ruby file with your exact gem name.
+Within that file, subclass Bridgetown::Command and notify Bridgetown how to include your command as described below.

 You will also need to add a clause in your .gemspec to notify Bridgetown a command-line feature should be loaded: